LaPingvino/Climacs/README.md

 How to contribute
 -----------------

-Discussion happens on the mailing lists accessible from
-<URL:http://common-lisp.net/project/climacs/>; arcives are likewise
-accessible.
-Contributions to make the framework and the editor a nicer environment are actively sought.
+The official page of this project is/was http://common-lisp.net/project/climacs/ and archives should likewise be accessible.
+Contributions to make the framework and the editor a nicer environment are very welcome.

 The project website still refers to the CVS repository.
 That doesn't exist any more and for a long time I thought the history was lost.